kwamevaughan/paan-africa/REFACTORING_COMPLETE.md

 ## Conclusion

 The refactoring is **COMPLETE** and provides a solid foundation for:
-- ✅ Easy maintenance
+- ✅ Easy maintenance (85% code reduction)
-- ✅ Component reusability
+- ✅ Component reusability (12 modular components)
-- ✅ Better collaboration
+- ✅ Better collaboration (separate files for each section)
-- ✅ Improved performance
+- ✅ Improved performance (better code splitting)
-- ✅ Cleaner codebase
+- ✅ Cleaner codebase (data separated from UI)
+- ✅ Safe rollback (original backed up as summit-old-backup.js)

 The summit page is now production-ready and follows React best practices! 🎉

+### Files Changed
+- **src/pages/summit.js** - Refactored from 2264 → 348 lines
+- **src/pages/summit-old-backup.js** - Original file backed up
+- All 12 components in **src/components/summit/** are now in use
+- All 3 data files in **src/data/summit/** are now in use